ngaskill/liferay-docs-dxp-cloud/user/articles/10-reference/03-command-line-tool.markdown

 # Command-line Tool

 Liferay Cloud's command-line interface (CLI) is a tool that helps you use and manage DXP Cloud.
-For example, you can use the CLI to create, manage, and scale applications.
+For example, you can use the CLI to perform some action on a service such as `restart`, `stop`, `deploy` and much more.

 ## Installing the Liferay Cloud CLI